Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Introduction to Actor and Reactor Model

 In LF, reactors can be defined with parameters (immutable after initialization), ports (for data input/output), actions (for scheduling internal events), and timers (for periodic events).
 Reactors can also declare state variables to maintain state across logical time.
 Reactions in LF, which contain the core logic, are defined with triggers (conditions under which they execute), sources (additional data inputs), and effects (outputs or actions they can trigger).
 LF supports reaction deadlines, where an alternative code block executes if a reaction misses its specified deadline, thus enforcing timing constraints.

 LF allows for flexibility in connecting reactors through multiports (ports handling multiple data channels) and banks (multiple reactor instances).
-Connections can be logical, implying synchronization between ports, or physical, introducing intentional non-determinism for scenarios where strict event ordering is not required.
+Connections can be logical, implying synchronization between ports, or physical, introducing intentional nondeterminism for scenarios where strict event ordering is not required.
 LF's syntax permits the creation of complex interaction patterns among reactors, offering a robust toolset for constructing scalable and maintainable concurrent systems.

-The formal semantics of LF are grounded in the theory of discrete-event systems, utilizing a generalized ultrametric space for modeling the behavior of LF programs.
+The formal semantics of LF is grounded in the theory of discrete-event systems, utilizing a generalized ultrametric space for modeling the behavior of LF programs~\cite{Liu:06:Metric}.
 This approach guarantees that each LF program is deterministic and adheres to causality, essential for reliability in concurrent system design.
 LF's semantic model is fully abstract, providing both an operational perspective (how the program executes) and a denotational perspective (the meaning of program constructs), ensuring consistency.
+An operational semantics of the reactor model based on a formalization in LEAN~\cite{de2015lean} is also available~\cite{Rossel2023}.

+Fig. ~\ref{fig:LF} depicts the compilation process of the LF framework.
+This process begins with the source code written in Lingua Franca, with a .lf extension.
+The source code is then processed by a modified lfc compiler, tailored to work without Python's Global Interpreter Lock (GIL).
+Additionally, the compilation process involves various no-GIL versions of the Python libraries such as NumPy, PyTorch, Gym, etc.

+This compiler generates C code for each reactor, with files named R1.c, R2.c, and so on as well as the compiled Lingua Franca library, LinguaFranca.so, which can be imported and used in Python scripts (*.py).
+The runtime implementation serves as a bridge between the high-level coordination language and the underlying Python environment without the GIL, enabling users to write truly concurrent Python programs.
+It abstracts away the burden of coordinating worker threads.